On-site testing for botulinum neurotoxins (BoNT) as an alternative to animal-testing

 Hahn-Schickard is developing a rapid diagnostic test system for the detection of all known types of botulinum toxins, the BoNT-LabDisk.

-Botulinum neurotoxins (BoNT) are among the most toxic of known substances, and they are mainly produced by the bacterium Clostridium botulinum.
-Contaminated feed can lead to large losses at animal farms (especially among sheep, cattle, and horses).
-BoNT is also dangerous to people, so it is no wonder that the toxin is also regarded as a potential bioweapon, because it is easily accessible and can be spread quickly (such as via the food product distribution network).
+The detection of Botulinum neurotoxin (BoNT) in food and feed allows for the prevention of botulism in humans and animals.
+Carrying out these analyses in disposable test carriers can replace animal-testing.
+BoNTs are among the most toxic substances known.
+They are mainly produced by the bacterium Clostridium botulinum.
+Contaminated feed can result in large losses at animal farms (especially among sheep, cattle, and horses).
+BoNT is also dangerous to people.
+Thus, the toxin is also regarded as a potential bioweapon, because it is easily accessible and can be spread quickly (e.g. via the food product distribution network).
 BoNT type A is widely known under the trade name Botox®, which is injected under the skin in small amounts to smooth out wrinkles.

-Integrated and automatic detection system
+Integrated and automated detection system

-The test system makes it possible to detect minute amounts of botulinum neurotoxins.
-Due to its ability to detect all medically relevant types (BoNT/A-F) at the same time, it is clearly superior to other rapid tests, each of which can only detect a single type.
-When it is integrated on a centrifugal microfluidic disk, samples such as food or environmental samples can be analyzed automatically on site using a mobile device.
-The functionality of the BoNT disk has already been confirmed independently by several laboratories in England, Germany and Switzerland.
-The test system does not use living biological material, thus making it possible to reduce the need for animal experiments and even replace them.
+The test system allows for the detection of minute amounts of botulinum neurotoxins.
+Due to its ability to detect all medically relevant types (BoNT/A-F) in parallel, it is clearly superior to other rapid tests, each of which can only detect a single type.
+Integration and automation of the analysis on a centrifugal microfluidic disk enables on-site testing of samples such as food or environmental samples using a mobile device.
+The functionality of the BoNT-LabDisk has already been confirmed independently by several laboratories in England, Germany, and Switzerland.
+The BoNT-LabDisk does not use living biological material, thus making it possible to reduce the need for and even replace animal testing.